CtrlK

 Conciseness

-The content is verbose and explains concepts Claude already knows (what integration tests are, what cleanup means).
-Phrases like 'empowers Claude' and 'ensuring seamless interactions' are filler that add no actionable value.
+The content is verbose and explains concepts Claude already knows (what integration tests are, what cleanup means, what environment preparation involves).
+Phrases like 'ensuring seamless interactions between various system components' and 'This skill empowers Claude to execute comprehensive integration tests' are filler.
+The 'How It Works' and 'When to Use' sections largely restate the description without adding actionable value.

 1 / 3